-- Make sure that the toilets, faucets and showers are in working condition.
+- Make sure the toilets, faucets and showers are in working condition.

-- Depending on your usage, test the smoke detectors and fire alarms installed.
+- Depending on your usage, test the smoke detectors and fire alarms.

 - For electrical devices, keep an eye out for loose wires or fixtures.
 Call an electrician if necessary.

-- If you are a multi-story building, you want to keep your elevators functional.
+- If you work within a multi-story building, keep your elevators functional.

 - Ensure cleanliness by vacuuming the carpets.